-Continuing law generally requires the board of education of a school district to engage in competitive bidding when it determines to build, repair, enlarge, improve, or demolish any school building, the cost of which will exceed \$25,000.
+Current law generally requires the board of education of a school district to engage in competitive bidding when it determines to build, repair, enlarge, improve, or demolish any school building, the cost of which will exceed \$25,000.
 (R.C.
 3313.46.)
-Former law required and only permitted the board to advertise for bids once each week for a period of at least two consecutive weeks in a newspaper of general circulation in the district before the date specified by the board for receiving bids.
+The board must advertise for bids once each week for a period of at least two consecutive weeks in a newspaper of general circulation in the district before the date specified by the board for receiving bids.
 (R.C.
 3313.46(A)(2).)

-The act provides that a board of education must advertise for bids once each week for a period of not less than two consecutive weeks in a newspaper of general circulation in the district before the date specified by the board for receiving bids.
-The act also authorizes a board to place the notice in trade papers or other publications designated by it or to be distributed by electronic means, including posting the notice on the board's internet web site.
-If the board posts the notice on its web site, it may eliminate the second notice (i.e., notice by newspaper in the second week) otherwise required if the first notice published in the newspaper meets all of the following requirements: (1) it is published at least two weeks before the opening of bids, (2) it includes a statement that the notice is posted on the board of education's internet web site, (3) it includes the internet address of the board's internet web site, and (4) it includes instructions describing how the notice may be accessed on the board's internet web site.
+The bill provides that a board of education must advertise for bids once each week for a period of not less than two consecutive weeks in a newspaper of general circulation in the district before the date specified by the board for receiving bids.
+The bill also authorizes a board to place the notice in trade papers or other publications designated by it or to be distributed by electronic means, including posting the notice on the board's internet web site.
+If the board posts the notice on its web site, it may eliminate the second notice (i.e., notice by newspaper in the second week) otherwise required if the first notice published in the newspaper meets all of the following requirements: (1) it is published at least two weeks before the opening of bids, (2) it includes a statement that the notice is posted on the board's internet web site, (3) it includes the internet address of the board's internet web site, and (4) it includes instructions describing how the notice may be accessed on the board's web site.
 (R.C.
 3313.46(A)(2).)